arcusmaximus/KirikiriTools/README.md

 Tools for the Kirikiri visual novel engine.

 ## KirikiriDescrambler
 Some Kirikiri games have their plaintext scripts (.ks/.tjs) scrambled or compressed.
-The scrambling can be recognized by the signature "FE FE XX FF FE" at the beginning of the file, where XX is 00, 01 or 02.
-KirikiriDescrambler turns these files into regular UTF-8 text files which can be placed back right in the game (i.e. no rescrambling needed).
+Such files can be recognized by the signature "FE FE XX FF FE" at the start, XX being 00, 01 or 02.
+KirikiriDescrambler turns them into regular text files which can be placed right back in the game - no rescrambling needed.

 ## KirikiriUnencryptedArchive
 A Kirikiri plugin (.tpm) which makes games accept unencrypted .xp3 archives.
 By using this plugin, it's no longer necessary to identify and replicate the encryption for each game you work on; just create an unencrypted archive with the Xp3Pack tool (included in this repository), throw the .tpm in the game's "plugin" folder, and you're done.